kenpeter/resumefront/readme.md

 * ```yarn start``` will launch the app in http://localhost:8016
 * ```yarn build``` will compile the source into dist/ dir.
 See more in ```pakcage.json```
 * How to [install yarn](https://yarnpkg.com/lang/en/docs/install/), in case you don't know.
+* The front end uses Json Web Token to communicate with backend.
+The token is appended on url.

 ### About redux
 ![alt img](https://raw.githubusercontent.com/kenpeter/resumefront/master/misc/redux.png)